rajneesh069/Namaste-JS/README.md

 ## [Promises](./promises/index.js)

-- Definition: A Promise is an object representing the eventual completion or failure of an asynchronous operation.
+- Definition: `A Promise is an object representing the eventual completion or failure of an asynchronous operation.`

 - They are used to handle async operations neatly.
-- They only have 3 states: Pending, Fulfilled and Rejected.
+- `They only have 3 states: Pending, Fulfilled and Rejected.`
 - Before promises, no `fetch` API used to exist and neither the microtask queue!

 - The async operations were handled using callbacks only which led to a very un-readable code structure.
-- Callbacks are back bone of async operations and hence came the need to resolve Callback Hell and Inversion of control.
+- Callbacks are back bone of async operations and hence came the need to resolve `Callback Hell and Inversion of control`.

-- Promises provide a very neat way to handle async tasks and use .then() and .catch() to handle resolution or rejection of a promise.
+- Promises provide a very neat way to handle async tasks and use `.then()` and `.catch()` to handle resolution or rejection of a promise.
 - Initial promise object looks like the following:

 ```js